openvinotoolkit/openvino/docs/IE_DG/Deep_Learning_Inference_Engine_DevGuide.md

 * Windows: `PATH`
 * macOS: `DYLD_LIBRARY_PATH`

-On Linux and macOS, use the script `bin/setupvars.sh` to set the environment variables.
+On Linux and macOS, use the script `setupvars.sh` to set the environment variables.

-On Windows, run the `bin\setupvars.bat` batch file to set the environment variables.
+On Windows, run the `setupvars.bat` batch file to set the environment variables.

 To learn more about supported devices and corresponding plugins, see the [Supported Devices](supported_plugins/Supported_Devices.md) chapter.